zappyk-github/crontab-ui/README.md

     CUI_AUTH_USERS=auth_users_custom crontab-ui

+Furthermore, if the user has the "user" role, operability is limited.

 Also, you may have to **set permissions** for your `node_modules` folder.
 Refer [this](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 If you need to autosave your changes to crontab directly: